Luke-zhang-04/firefighter-bot/README.md

 # Firefighter Bot

-Robot project for TEJ 4MI (Computer Engineering Technology).
-You can find the proposal [here](./media/LUKEXIANG%20Proposal.pdf)
+Robot project for TEJ 4MI (Computer Engineering Technology) by Luke Zhang and Xiang Li.
+You can find the proposal [here](./media/LUKEXIANG%20Proposal.pdf).
+We assembled the bot from rudimentary parts, and created our own PCBs which we soldered components onto.

-The robot completing maze 2, room 4: [https://youtu.be/kA35vJTtDxw](https://youtu.be/kA35vJTtDxw).
+The robot completing maze 2, room 4: [https://youtu.be/kA35vJTtDxw](https://youtu.be/kA35vJTtDxw), and the PIC code is written in [Great Cow Basic](https://gcbasic.sourceforge.net/Typesetter/index.php/Home).

 ## Pictures